jamielinux/rotcheck/README.md

               or the checksum file will be checksummed.
 Default: ./.rotcheck -h           Display this help.
  -n           Don't follow symlinks.
 The default is to follow symlinks.
- -q           Suppress "OK" messages when checking checksums.
+ -v           Be more verbose when adding, deleting, changing or verifying
- -v           Be more verbose when adding, deleting or changing checksums.
+              checksums.
  -w           Warn about improperly formatted checksum lines.
  -x           Exclude all hidden files and directories when generating
               checksums.
 The default is to include them.